cbobed/OntView/README.md

 ![java](https://img.shields.io/badge/java–17-blue)
 ![maven](https://img.shields.io/badge/maven–3.9.6-blue)

-We are currently studying the licenses of the APIs used to define the most appropriate one, but we are aiming at Apache 2.0 License, MIT, or GPL 3.0.
+We are currently studying the licenses of the APIs used to define the most appropriate one, but we are aiming at Apache 2.0, MIT, or GPL 3.0 License.

 ---